abhishekvardhan/FAKE/README.md

----

-# 🧠 AI-Powered Interview System
+  # 🧠 F.A.K.E (Friendly Ai for Knowledge Evaluation)

 An intelligent, end-to-end interview platform that conducts personalized interviews using AI.
 Built with **LangGraph**, **LLaMA-3 via GROQ API**, and **Whisper-v3**, the app can assess candidates either through a **resume-based multi-round interview** or a **skill-driven question set**, all integrated into a clean dashboard deployed with **Django**, **PostgreSQL**, and **Docker** on **AWS EC2**.